 2. National coverage decisions made by Medicare about whether something is covered.

-3. Local coverage decisions made by companies in each state that process claims for Medicare.
+3. Local coverage decisions are made by companies in each state that process claims for Medicare.
 These companies decide whether something is medically necessary and should be covered in their area.

 Hospital Care (inpatient)

 As a Medicare Part A beneficiary, you will receive coverage for hospital expenses that are critical to your inpatient care, such as a semi-private room, meals, nursing services, medications that are part of your inpatient treatment, and any other services and supplies from the hospital.
-This includes inpatient care that received through:
+This includes inpatient care that is received through:

 • Acute care hospitals.

 • Inpatient rehabilitation facilities.